Find a Plant#

 Notes

-USDA Plants National Database recognizes three varieties of P. virginiana, all native to the U.S. Variety virginiana is native to the eastern U.S. and variety melanocarpa is native to the western, including Colorado.
-Variety demissa is scattered across the western U.S. and into some of the eastern states.
+USDA Plants National Database recognizes two varieties of P. virginiana, all native to the U.S. Variety virginiana is native to the central and eastern U.S. and variety demissa is scattered across the western U.S. including Colorado and the Fort Collins area.

 Orange to red fall color.
 Great species to draw insect and fruit eating birds to your yard.
 It is an important larval and adult food host for many of our native invertebrates.